Mental Toughness in Youth Soccer Isn't What You Think

 Sacrifice their mental health in the name of performance

-Real mental toughness includes knowing when to rest, when to ask for support, and when to take care of yourself.
-It includes being honest about your limits while also pushing past your comfort zone.
+Real mental toughness includes knowing when to rest, when to ask for support, and when to take care of themselves.
+It includes being honest about their limits while also pushing past their comfort zone.

 There’s a difference between productive discomfort and destructive pain.